fluree/docs.flur.ee/content/db_intro.md

 ```

 ### Selecting All Actors From a Movie
 FlureeDB support unlimited recursion in our queries.
-As a graph database, any FlureeDB query can follow a chain of relationships across multiple streams (and back).
+As a graph database, any FlureeDB query can follow a chain of relationships across multiple collections (and back).

 For instance, let's suppose that we want to get all the actors from the movie, "Pulp Fiction".
 We can select all the attributes from `["movie/title", "Pulp Fiction"]` using this query: